By TIM FAULKNER/ecoRI News staff

 “The plant’s efficiency will also produce ratepayer savings and help lower energy costs,” Niland wrote.

-The two-member Energy Facilities Siting Board — the third seat remains vacant — is expected to issue a ruling on the project this fall.
+The two-member Energy Facility Siting Board — the third seat remains vacant — is expected to issue a ruling on the project this fall.
 Permits and advisory opinions are also required from the Department of Environmental Management and Department of Health.

 A second public hearing is scheduled for May 10 at Burrillville Middle School.
 A third hearing is planned for May 23 at Burrillville High School.